mvdh7/PyCO2SYS/docs/howto.md

 )
 # (If necessary) solve for and retrieve a calculated parameter
 dic = co2s["dic"]
-# Solve for and retrieve multiple parameters
+# Solve for and retrieve multiple parameters as a dict
 params = co2s[["fCO2", "k_H2CO3"]]
 ```